hspec/hspec/doc/expectations.markdown

 ```

 Here `evaluate` does not force the exception.
 It only evaluates its argument
 until it encounters the first constructor.
-Here the contains is `:`, as soon
+Here the constructor is `:`, as soon
 as `evaluate` sees `:` it's done.
 It does not look at the arguments of that
 constructor.